 On July 11, 2008, the District passed a resolution regarding Infrastructure Acquisition and Reimbursement ("Acquisition Resolution").
 Pursuant to the Acquisition Resolution, the District acknowledged that Servicestar Development Company, LLC ("Servicestar Development") had incurred certain costs related to the public infrastructure for the benefit of the District and expects to incur additional costs.
 Per the Acquisition Resolution, the District will acquire Public Infrastructure constructed for the benefit of the District from Servicestar Development that is not otherwise being dedicated to other governmental entities, and to pay all reasonable costs thereto and will also reimburse Servicestar Development for any costs incurred by Servicestar Development for Public Infrastructure that is being dedicated to third parties on behalf of the District.
 The District Eligible Costs shall bear simple interest at a rate of 8% per annum from the date of acceptance by the District or other governmental entity of the respective public infrastructure improvement to the date of payment of such amount in full.
 The District intends to repay all District Eligible Costs, together with interest thereon, subject to annual appropriation and budget approval.
 On November 6, 2016, the District, Servicestar Development, and Servicestar Capital Partners, LLC (the "Developer") entered into an Assignment of Reimbursement Rights and Revenues, where Servicestar Development assigned the Developer all amounts payable now and hereafter from the District to Servicestar Development under the Acquisition Resolution.
-In 2017 and 2018, the District repaid Developer Advances in the amount of \$165,000 and \$215,000, respectively.
+In 2017, 2018, 2019 and 2020, the District repaid Developer Advances, both advances and accrued interest, in the amount of \$165,000, \$215,000, \$215,000 and \$230,000, respectively.

-The following is an analysis of changes in long-term debt for the year ending December 31, 2018:
+The following is an analysis of changes in long-term debt for the year ending December 31, 2020: